 Looking for the best things to see and do in Banff in December?

 A white Christmas in the mountains is a dream for guests and a reality for locals in Banff.
 The quintessential Christmas destination comes alive with ice rinks, carolers, lights, and sleigh rides.
-Take a snowy sleigh ride from Banff’s Warner Stables, or jump on a full-day tour and spend the day enjoying Lake Louise’s winter wonderland.
+Take a snowy sleigh ride from Banff’s Warner Stables, skate on a frozen lake or fly down Alberta’s largest tube park.
 Sitting in a sleigh is romantic, warm, and cozy – and it’s even better behind trained sled dogs.
 Dogsledding and horse-drawn sleigh rides book up quick so reserve in advance to avoid disappointment!

 1. Take a snowy sleigh ride

 Is there anything more magical than a winter sleigh ride in the Canadian Rockies?
 Grab your family, friends and loved ones and take a 40-minute snowy ride through Banff’s mountain meadows.
-New this year, groups of up to four people can enjoy a private family sleigh ride for up to four people or a group sleigh ride for up to nine people and snuggle up under warm blankets.
+Groups of up to four people can enjoy a private family sleigh ride for up to four people or a group sleigh ride for up to nine people and snuggle up under warm blankets.
 For that special occasion, take a private sleigh ride just for two on a one-horse open sleigh complete with delicious alcoholic beverages, a warm blanket (yours to keep!) and a s’mores kit to enjoy by the fire after your ride.

 2. Skate on a frozen lake